mridul037/mridul037/README.md

 **Quote of the hour:**

-The next best thing to having good ideas is recognizing good ideas from your users.
+I think you should always bear in mind that entropy is not on your side.

-~ Eric S. Raymond
+~ Elon Musk
 <pre>

 </pre>